yiyi1zhang/stochastic_bayesflow/README.md

 -- We summarize and validate an algorithm for solving SIPs with (stochastic) BayesFlow using the inverse uncertainty quantification of a single-track vehicle model.
 -- We also show that the stochastic BayesFlow outperforms BayesFlow and BNN in terms of the accuracy and precision of parameter identification, even with noisy observed data.
 The vehicle model is referred to [CommonRoad](https://commonroad.in.tum.de/).
 The generated data is saved in /data.
-We adapt the original [FrEIA](https://github.com/vislearn/FrEIA) and the original [conditionalSNF](https://github.com/PaulLyonel/conditionalSNF) to our use case.
+We adapt the original [FrEIA](https://github.com/vislearn/FrEIA) and the original [conditionalSNF](https://github.com/PaulLyonel/conditionalSNF), and the original [LSTNet](https://github.com/laiguokun/LSTNet) to our use case.
 The BayesFlow model is implemented in the script <Bayesian_conditional_normalizing_flow_LSTNet_dropout_cinn.py> and the stochastic BayesFlow model is implemented in the script <Bayesian_stochastic_conditional_normalizing_flow_MCMC.py>